Colin Roshak

 three-part "Conversation Series" that featured flutists Amanda Galick and Kelly Zimba, pianist Daniel Hsu and Grammy Award-winning band Portugal.
 The Man.

 In the fall of 2021, Colin returned to the east coast to begin his graduate studies as part of the Graduate Conducting Program at Bard College.
-He studies with James Bagwell, performs frequently as a clarinetist and leads ad-hoc concert events with musicians of The Orchestra Now, Bard Conservatory and singers from the Bard Vocal Arts Program.
+He studied with James Bagwell, performed frequently as a clarinetist and led ad-hoc concert events with musicians of The Orchestra Now, Bard Conservatory and singers from the Graduate Vocal Arts Program.

 Both as a clarinetist and conductor, Colin is a strong advocate for young composers and works continuously with student composers in performing, workshopping and recording new works.
-He frequently performs and records new works and is a guest conductor with Face The Music, a new music program for high school students based out of the Kaufman Music Center in New York City.
+He is a guest conductor with Face The Music, a new music program for high school students based out of the Kaufman Music Center in New York City.
 He has worked with notable composers Elizabeth Oganek, Jesse Jones, Matthew Sargent, Justin Weiss, Paula Matthusen and Kyle Gann.

-Colin likes to start the day with a smoothie and his mind often drifts to the Chugach mountains.
+Colin starts the day with a smoothie and his mind often drifts to the Chugach mountains.
 He has strong opinions about salt and pepper, highly recommends Maggie Nelsons’ The Argonauts, and encourages everyone to drink more water.